awslabs/kubeflow-manifests/README.md

 --managed
 ```

+### Base installation via `kfctl`

-2. Install `kfctl`.
+1. Install `kfctl`.
 Download the kfctl v1.2.0 release from the [Kubeflow releases page](https://github.com/kubeflow/kfctl/releases/tag/v1.2.0).

-3. Unpack the tar ball and add the current working directory to your shell’s path to simplify use of `kfctl`.
+2. Unpack the tar ball and add the current working directory to your shell’s path to simplify use of `kfctl`.

 ```
 tar -xvf kfctl_v1.2.0_<platform>.tar.gz
 export PATH=$PATH:$PWD
 ```

-### Base installation

-1. Create a folder for the kubeflow installation manifests with the same name as your cluster.
+3. Create a folder for the kubeflow installation manifests with the same name as your cluster.
 ```
 export CLUSTER_NAME=<YOUR_CLUSTER_NAME>
 mkdir ${CLUSTER_NAME}
 ```

-2. Copy the `kfctl_aws.v1.3.0.yaml` to the folder you created
+4. Copy the `kfctl_aws.v1.3.0.yaml` to the folder you created
 ```
-cp ./distributions/kfdef/kfctl_aws.v1.3.0.yaml ${CLUSTER_NAME}/
+cp <REPO_PATH>/distributions/kfdef/kfctl_aws.v1.3.0.yaml ${CLUSTER_NAME}/
 ```

-3. Go to the installation folder and update `kfctl_aws.v1.3.0.yaml` with the proper `clusterName` and `name` values.
+5. Go to the installation folder and update `kfctl_aws.v1.3.0.yaml` with the proper `clusterName` and `name` values.
 ```
 cd ${CLUSTER_NAME}
 // update kfctl_aws.v1.3.0.yaml with your editor of choice